 The port mapping when tvlabs connect is running and connected to a Android TV session is as follows:

-• Local port 5555 to Android TV device port 5555 (Android Debug Bridge interface)
+- Local port 5037 to adb server port 5037 (Android Debug Bridge interface)

 Installing